Skip to main content

 What types of activities and experiences do domestic and inbound consumers look for while in England – and how do they influence where they go?

-Activities undertaken by inbound visitors (2019)
+Activities undertaken by inbound visitors (IPS, various years)

-This report was based on data collected via the International Passenger Survey, and explored activities undertaken while in Britain – at a total level as well as by region.
+VisitBritain sponsor questions on the International Passenger Survey, covering a range of topics including activities undertaken while in Britain - at a total level as well as by region.
+Explore the data in the excels below and see our latest report on activities.

 PDF

-Regional activities undertaken by inbound visitors (IPS)
+Report: Regional activities undertaken by inbound visitors (IPS 2006-2019)

 See the full report for details on activities undertaken by inbound visitors from 2006-2019 using data from the International Passenger Survey